Member | Established: 1970 | Member since 1977

 ICATT reports that it is participating in the Ministry of Finance’s Working Group on Accounting and Financial Reporting Framework Policies and procedures for Central Government, Ministries and Departments and Tobago House of Assembly (THA) in its drive to adopt IPSAS.

 ICATT reports to be providing training of public sector staff, organizing events, and/or advocating for public sector competencies.
-It plans to resume discussions in 2022 with State enterprises on IPSAS adoption, implementation, and training.
+In 2024, ICATT established a PFM Committee to enhance governance, financial reporting, and accountability in the public sector.

 Current Status: Sustain